openhab/openhab-addons/bundles/org.openhab.binding.nikobus/README.md

 Since all the channels in the entire channel group are switched to their new state, it is important that openHAB knows the current state of all the channels in that group.
 Otherwise a channel which was switched on by a button, may be switched off again by the command.

-In order to keep an up to date state of the channels in openHAB, button configurations can be extended to include detail on which channel groups the button press affects.
+In order to keep an up to date state of the channels in openHAB, button configurations can be extended to include details on which channel groups the button press affects.

 When configured, the status of the channel groups to which the button is linked, will be queried every time the button is pressed.
 Every status query takes between ~300 ms, so to get the best performance, only add the affected channel groups in the configuration, which has the following format: